harpreetvirkk/HyperVoter/README.md

 ```
 $  node registerEC.js 54321
 ```
 Default EC_PIN is 54321.
-EC_PIN is preset in voters.json file, and can be set by the EC before the elections start.
-Only EC user can create VoteObjects.
+EC_PIN is preset in registerEC.js, and can be set by the EC before the elections start.
+EC user can only create VoteObjects.

 5. Register and enroll three voters:
 ```